AyanJaved/Tic-Tac-Toe/README.md

 Welcome to my Tic Tac Toe game!
 This classic game is implemented using HTML5, CSS3, and JavaScript.
 It's a simple and fun project to play against a friend or challenge yourself against the computer.

 ## Demo
-You can play the game online here ( https://github.com/AyanJaved ).
+You can play the game online [here]( https://ayanjaved.github.io/tic-tac-toe/ ).

 ## Getting Started
 To get started with the game locally, simply clone this repository to your local machine using the following command: